 * Click here for rating key

-Apolline Restaurant Review: Chef Matt Farmer, who has worked in some of the city's best kitchens, including Salu, has crafted a menu that is tailor-made for New Orleans diners.
-Call them “starters” or “small plates,” but you can make a meal just from Apolline’s appetizer menu.
+Apolline Restaurant Review: Apolline is understated and elegant, and chef Matt Farmer, who has worked in some of the city's best kitchens, including Salu, has crafted a menu that is tailor-made for New Orleans diners.
+Call them “starters” or “small plates,” but guests can make a meal from the appetizers alone.
 We suggest the baked Brie or the shrimp and stone-ground grits.
-Hearty fare includes pork chops, lamb osso buco strip steaks, and rotating seafood and red meat dishes.
-Sweet potato and andouille bisque will serve as a reminder that this is true Louisiana cooking, while the goat cheese mousse with crème anglaise may bring you back all by itself.
-Lamb lovers will go for lamb tenderloin wrapped in bacon.
-The wine list, while not big on numbers, has been carefully thought out and artfully presented in categories such as "texture, depth and rustic."
-Wisely chosen reds come from around the globe, including California, Chianti, Burgundy and Spain, all sharing the line-up with a somewhat hard-to-find Verdelho from California, a fine Albariño, and even a Furmint from Hungary.
+Hearty fare includes pork chops, lamb osso buco, filets, and rotating seafood and other red meat dishes.
+Goat cheese bisque will serve as a reminder that this is true Louisiana cooking, while the char broiled oysters alone may inspire a return visit.
+Roasted gulf fish is accented with lump crab meat and rémoulade.
+The wine list, while not lengthy, has been carefully thought out and is artfully presented in categories such as "texture, depth and rustic."
+Wisely chosen reds come from around the globe, including California, Chianti, Burgundy and Spain, all sharing the lineup with a somewhat hard-to-find Verdelho from California, a fine Albariño, and even a Furmint from Hungary.
+If the blueberry shortcake with lavender ice cream doesn’t get your attention for dessert, you must not be hungry.